-We knew the wind and seas were going to build through the morning, so we raised the anchor and got underway at 5:25 am.
+We knew the wind and seas were going to build throughout the morning, so we raised the anchor and got underway at 5:25 am.

 Pt.
 Pleasant Canal to the Manasquan Inlet, 5:30 am

-It was cool and cloudy, which made the choppy water even more unpleasant!
+It was cool and cloudy, which made the choppy water even more unpleasant.
 We unfortunately got stuck with a morning rush hour RR bridge closing before we could get out to the inlet.
 It was choppy right out of the gate, and the seas grew to about 5’ by the time we circled Sandy Hook.
-It was a great relief to see the beautiful New York Skyline, knowing that we would soon turn the corner for calmer seas!
+It was a great relief to see the beautiful New York Skyline, knowing that we would soon turn the corner around Sandy Hook for calmer seas!